 We would encourage you to start brainstorming ideas as you go along.
 No one nails their topic at first attempt, so make use of your supervisors!
 Let them know what questions interest you, discuss some early ideas you have with them, and listen to the advice they give you.
 Your supervisors know best which projects make successful Dissertations, what works and what does not, and can oftentimes introduce you to new ideas and approaches you had not come up with yourself.
 Don't be shy to reach out to other faculty members, who will be more than happy to help you in specific areas.
 So, don't get disheartened if that one specific question in that one country you know well turns out to be unsuitable for your MSc Dissertation.
 Be pragmatic too - this is not your life's work, so don't aim for perfection.
 It is worth remembering that most of economics papers you read in Development modules took 4-5 years of work and the help of 5 RAs before reaching publication, and you only have a few months.
-So be realistic and try and focus on something feasible, instead of reinventing the wheel.
+One thing that we learned is that accurate and complete data is one of the key pillars of the dissertation, so make sure to have a plan for finding and collecting that before diving too deep in the details of your topic.
+Be realistic and try and focus on something feasible, instead of reinventing the wheel.
 Maybe there's no data for India but your supervisor knows of a similar data source from Bangladesh.
 Maybe your idea has already been the subject of another paper, but you find a weakness in their approach which you would like to test.
 Or maybe you end up with something totally different than what you had expected at the start of the year but find that a super intriguing new field of interest for you!
 Crucially, keep using your peers as a resource - test your hypotheses, inquire about relevant papers and datasets and lean on them for emotional support when things inevitably don't quite go to plan.